- '16-year-old girl killed herself after her Instagram followers voted for her death’

 Sometimes, the symptoms of a mental health disorder can appear as a physical problem too, such as stomach pain, back pain, headache or other unexplained aches and pains.

 The mental illness may get worse over time and cause other serious problems if they are not treated.

 Do make sure that you are caring more for the mental health status of people around you and do talk to them when you find out that there are some symptoms of depression or anxiety because they may never realize the symptoms themselves.

 It may be a life-changing event if you find out any of these symptoms and help the person to face the problem together as the mental illness can be treated under correct treatment and counselling sessions.

 A student should always find someone they trust to talk to when they face any problem, to relieve their burden and stress.

-A parent or a teacher are always the best people to talk to as they have more live experience and can give constructive advices, but not all parents and teachers are understanding.
+A parent or a teacher is always the best people to talk to as they have more life experience and can give constructive advice, but not all parents and teachers are understanding.

-Most schools in Malaysia have peer counselor club and I’m sure that they are always ready to help if you are facing any problem, so do not be shy to approach them.
+Most schools in Malaysia have a peer counsellor club and I’m sure that they are always ready to help if you are facing any problem, so do not be shy to approach them.

 It’s time to be more caring for people around us and lend them your ears when they need them to show that we care, and we love them.